Aonghus Gordon MEd, OBE

 Aonghus is a Trustee and Board Member of numerous charities and was awarded Social Entrepreneur of the Year by Ernst and Young in 2005.
 He is a charismatic motivational speaker and is not afraid to challenge his audience, which has led to frequent requests to lecture and run workshops in the USA, Europe, China, Russia and the Middle East.
 He is a Companion of Ruskin’s Guild of St George, works with an aesthetic drawn from Ruskin’s concept of Vital Beauty and, like Ruskin, has a fascination for meteorology and geology.

-In 2022 Aonghus was awarded an OBE for services to heritage and education.
+In 2022 Aonghus was awarded an OBE for services to cultural heritage and education.